junction-labs/junction-client/docs/source/getting-started/python.md

 session.get("http://jct-simple-app.default.svc.cluster.local:8008")
 ```

-We do also monkey patch in a way to get to the client used by a session:
+The Junction client used by a session is also available on that session as a
+field, and can be used to inspect and debug configuration.

 ```python
 junction_client = session.junction